Seminole Gulf Railway: Fort Myers Division

+Route description

 Seminole Gulf's Fort Myers Division, which extends nearly 80 miles, begins in Arcadia and runs south to Punta Gorda, Fort Myers, Bonita Springs, and North Naples.

 The Fort Myers Division begins just north of Arcadia, where it continues south from CSX's Brewster Subdivision (at milepost SVC 880.75).
 From this point, it runs south across the Peace River, passing Morgan Park, and turns southwest into the Arcadia yard.
 CSX has trackage rights into Arcadia yard to facilitate the interchange between the two companies.

 From the yard, the main line continues from a wye southeast a short distance before turning southwest near downtown Arcadia.
 From here, it roughly parallels the Peace River through Fort Ogden and Cleveland to Punta Gorda.
 In Punta Gorda, it turns south and then southeast closely paralleling Interstate 75 towards North Fort Myers before crossing the Caloosahatchee River between there and Tice.
 The crossing over the Caloosahatchee River includes a drawbridge and series of trestles that traverse Beautiful Island.
 From Tice on the south side of the river, the line turns southwest and runs parallel the river towards Downtown Fort Myers.
 Just east of downtown, the line turns south and enters Fort Myers yard limits.
 Seminole Gulf's main switching yard in Fort Myers is located south of Hanson Street under the Metro Parkway overpass, and a maintenance yard is just south of Colonial Boulevard next to Page Field.

 From the yards, the main line continues south along the Ten Mile Canal (the John Yarbrough Linear Park parallels the line along the canal).
 The line has a short spur just north San Carlos Park known as the Baker Spur, which extends west a little over a mile along Alico Road.

-From the Baker Spur, the main line then heads south through Estero and Downtown Bonita Springs before terminating near Wiggins Pass Road in North Naples, just a mile south of the Lee/Collier County line.
-Though, this segment of the main line does not have any active shippers and has been inactive since around 2008.
+From the Baker Spur, the main line then heads south through Estero and Downtown Bonita Springs before terminating at a Cemex facility at the end of Wiggins Pass Road in North Naples, just a mile south of the Lee/Collier County line.
+The main line south of Alico Road has not had any active shippers and has been inactive since around 2008.
+As of early 2024, Seminole Gulf is planning to sell this segment of the line to be converted to the Bonita Estero Rail Trail.

-As of February 2023, freight service on the Fort Myers Division is only operating between Arcadia and North Fort Myers since the trestles over the Caloosahatchee River are out of service due to damage from Hurricane Ian.
-Freight for customers south of the river is being transloaded to trucks in North Fort Myers.
-The Murder Mystery Dinner Train resumed in November 2022 running on an abbreviated route in Fort Myers south of the Caloosahatchee River crossing.